Information for PIHRS 2026

 Background

-The Pacific Islands Health Research Symposium is an annual conference of Pacific health researchers researching Pacific health issues and challenges.
-It was first launched in 2011 with the objective to provide a platform where staff and students could be given the opportunity to showcase their research.
+The Pacific Islands Health Research Symposium (PIHRS) is an annual conference of Pacific health researchers where they meet to present their research on Pacific health issues and challenges.
+It was first launched in 2011 to provide a platform for staff and students to showcase their research.
 Today, the PIHRS has become an annual event for the College of Medicine Nursing and Health Sciences (CMNHS), Fiji National University (FNU).

-The Fiji National University has continued to embark on efforts and strategies to strengthen the research capacity and profile of its academic staff and students at all the Colleges.
-Examples of such strategies are the creation of research portfolios as the Pro-Vice Chancellor Research (PVCR), and the College Associate Deans of Research (ADRs).
-Research is increasingly becoming an important aspect of the University and events such as the PIHRS are encouraging our staff and students to engage in research and present their research findings in a larger forum.
+The FNU has continued to embark on efforts and strategies to strengthen the research capacity and profile of its academic staff and students at all the CMNHS.
+Examples of such strategies are the creation of research portfolios such as the Pro-Vice Chancellor Research (PVCR) and the College Associate Deans of Research (ADRs).
+Research is increasingly becoming an important aspect of the FNU, and events such as the PIHRS are encouraging our staff and students to engage in research and present their research findings in a larger forum.

 Aim of PIHRS

-The aim of the PIHRS is to offer a platform for presenting research, research ideas, and methodologies and sharing of knowledge.
-It is hoped that some of these will provide critical challenges, and open up new spaces, for further research that can impact aspects of health care and health services delivery.
+The PIHRS aims to offer a platform for presenting research, research ideas, and methodologies and sharing knowledge.
+It is hoped that some of these will provide critical challenges and open new spaces for further research that can impact aspects of health care and health services delivery.

 Sub-Themes